NLSIU Welcomes New Batch of BA LLB (Hons) and LLM Students for the Academic Year 2021-22!

 Restructuring of the LLM Programme:

 This year, the University has changed the structure of the LL.M programme.
-In the previous years, students were divided into two specialization-based streams and were offered mandatory and elective courses only within those streams.
+In the previous years, students were divided into two specialisation-based streams and were offered mandatory and elective courses only within those streams.
 However, this year, there is no division of streams and students have been provided greater flexibility in choosing courses.
 The objective is to provide more opportunities to students to pursue the wide array of elective courses offered at the University.

 This year, the University will be offering two additional core courses, which students mandatorily have to study in addition to the three that the UGC mandates.
 These two courses add to the UGC courses in deepening the students’ conceptual understanding of core areas of law.
 They will equip students to pursue careers in academia, research, legal practice, and judicial services.
 The names of the courses are given below: